-18. Transitional provisions
+19. Transitional provisions

-- (1) A reference in any pandemic order in force (other than a revoked direction) to the Workplace Directions (No 57) is taken on and after the revocation of the Workplace Directions (No 57) to be a reference to this Order. - (2) Any act matter or thing that had effect under the Workplace Directions (No 57) immediately before they were revoked continues to have effect under this Order. - (3) Without limiting subclause (2), this Order is subject to any exemption, benefit, requirement or entitlement (however described) to which the Workplace Directions (No 57) were subject immediately before they were revoked. - (4) This clause is subject to any express provision to the contrary in this Order. - (5) In this clause:
+- (1) A reference in any pandemic order in force to a Revoked Workplace Order is taken on and after the commencement of this Order to be a reference to this Order. - (2) Any act, matter or thing that had effect under a Revoked Workplace Order immediately before it was revoked continues to have effect under this Order. - (3) Without limiting subclause (2), this Order is subject to any exemption, benefit, requirement or entitlement (however described) to which a Revoked Workplace Order was subject immediately before it was revoked. - (4) This clause is subject to any express provision to the contrary in this Order.